 Tip 4: Incorporate a digital supply drive

 Is your nonprofit in need of supplies?
 Do your peer-to-peer events normally incorporate a supply drive to collect much-needed equipment to support the work you do?
 Your supporters may still be able to get you everything you need.
 Instead of collecting items during a large, crowded event, ask participants to donate to your supply drive by purchasing items from an online wish list.

 Online shopping makes for a great alternative to a typical supply drive.
 Websites like Amazon.com make it easy to create wish lists and share those lists with others.
 Be sure you include the quantities of items you need so that once one item is purchased the item isn’t removed from your list.
 Think about your normal rate of consumption and ask for what you need in those quantities.

-Your supporters are likely getting a lot of notifications about event cancellations.
-Rather than cancelling your peer-to-peer events, transition to virtual events for the time being.
-This keeps your supporters safe and donations coming in for your nonprofit.
+Rather than cancelling or postponing your peer-to-peer events until the pandemic is officially over, transition to virtual events that give both safety and added convenience to your supporters.
 Not all events can be virtual, but it’s surprising how many can work as an online-only event.
 Hopefully the above tips make it easy for you to transition an existing event into a virtual peer-to-peer event or help you create your first virtual fundraiser.

-Need advice for hosting a virtual silent auction?
-Click here for Four Tips to Turn a Silent Auction into a Virtual Party.
+- Need advice for hosting a virtual silent auction?
+Here for Four Tips to Turn a Silent Auction into a Virtual Party.

 - Ready to plan your next virtual fundraiser?
 Make planning a snap with the FREE virtual event planner!